Cost Update

 What Affects the Cost?

-Second, the age of your home matters.
-If you live in a pre-1940s building, your subfloors are likely uneven.
-Leveling a floor can add thousands to a "simple" installation.
-Third, material transport is a hidden killer.
-If you live on the fourth floor of a walk-up in Nob Hill, expect a "stairs fee."
+The age of our building stock also plays a role.
+If you live in a pre-war building near Alamo Square, your subfloors are almost certainly uneven.
+Leveling a floor with self-leveling underlayment or plywood can add thousands to a quote.
+Finally, consider the "walk-up" factor.
+If you live on the fourth floor of a walk-up in Nob Hill, expect to pay a premium for the "labor of the stairs."
+Carrying bundles of heavy flooring up three flights of narrow stairs isn't free.

 How San Francisco Compares to Other US Cities